 DECEMBER 6-JANUARY 19WINTER HOLIDAYS

 Denny Park's winter light display will provide a magical, twinkly respite with a light display, food trucks, a beer garden, live entertainment, and a winter market.
-Check out the Grand Opening Party for some extra fun.
+Check out the Grand Opening Party Like Add to a List for some extra fun.